-Anonymous asked: so my boyfriend asked for a "break" over the holidays because he doubts his feelings, one week after a ferocious make out session during which i refused to give my virginity to him. i said i was up for a blowjob tho, but anyway that didn't happen because condom issue, whatever. it's the holidays right now, but how should i act in school? im worried he'll tell everybody, and i still like him.
+Anonymous said: so my boyfriend asked for a "break" over the holidays because he doubts his feelings, one week after a ferocious make out session during which i refused to give my virginity to him. i said i was up for a blowjob tho, but anyway that didn't happen because condom issue, whatever. it's the holidays right now, but how should i act in school? im worried he'll tell everybody, and i still like him.

 Readers won’t stop sending the Bad Advisor their real-ass questions to answer, so the Bad Advisor is periodically going to try her hand at answering them.